 Beginning with the 2021-2022 academic year, all students will need to complete an Annual Student Loan Acknowledgement.
 More information will be provided as we get closer to the start of the Fall 2021 semester.

 Please note: payments on PLUS Loans disbursed on or after July 1, 2008 may be deferred while the student is enrolled at least half-time.
 Parents need to request this from the Department of Education.
 Interest will accrue and may be paid or added to the principal.

-The Federal Direct Parent Loan for Undergraduate Students (PLUS) is a loan borrowed in the parent's name on behalf of the student.
+The Federal Direct Parent Loan for Undergraduate Students (PLUS) is a loan borrowed by the parent on behalf of the student.
 Parents can borrow up to the cost of education less any financial aid the student has already received.
-The interest rate for this loan for the 2014-2015 academic year is fixed at 7.21%.
+The interest rate for loans borrowed for the 2019-2020 academic year is 7.08%.
 Repayment on this loan begins once the loan has been fully disbursed, which is typically in January or February of the academic year in which the loan has been borrowed.
 This loan is not guaranteed and is based upon credit-worthiness.
 Should you apply and be denied this loan for any reason, the student is automatically eligible for an unsubsidized loan for either $4,000 (for freshman and sophomores) or $5,000 (for juniors and seniors).
 You can also elect to re-apply with an endorser.